 Quikrete happens to make this Portland cement, although they do make the quick setting version of cement also.
 Just look for the Portland title (which has nothing to do with Portland, Oregon, BTW).

 Gather some containers that you want to put the hypertufa into.
-You’ll need an outer container and an inner container.
-The mixture will go between the two containers.
+You’ll need an outer container and an inner container and the mixture will go between the two containers.

-Some ideas for molds are two bowls of different sizes,
+Some hypertufa mold ideas are two bowls of different sizes nested in one another,

-milk cartons, juice containers and cups.
-I love my Timmy’s.
+milk cartons, juice containers and fast food beverage cups.

-Even two boxes of different sizes can be used.
-They make nice trough type planters.
+Even two boxes of different sizes can be used and are a great way to make trough type planters.